Larsen15o9/Bitcoin/Game-Mode.md

 When you stop gaming, you can simply return back to full mining by doing the opposite and clicking `Game Mode -> Deactivate`.

+## 5. Misc
+If you would like to set fixed display GPU, set `"overrideDisplayDeviceUUID"` in your config file _nhqm.conf_.
+You can get UUID of your GPU by disabling it or applying certain optimization.
+Example of GPU UUID: `"GPU-3e1e7230-8f65-364d-0158-4f1d5e748397"`.
+Keep in mind that in some cases, a driver installation or upgrade can cause your GPU UUID to change.